aiuta-com/flutter-sdk/README.md

 ### Configuration

-TBD Please see the `lib/configuration/aiuta_configuration.dart` and its imports to observe the available configuration.
+Please see the `lib/configuration/aiuta_configuration.dart` and its imports to observe the available configuration.

 ### Try-on